rxweb/RxWebCore.Docs/Docs/step-by-step-guide/project-structure.md

 ## Infrastructure
 This project covers methods of necessary actions and implementation which are used application wide like determining user access and access permission, email and sms provider, authorize token etc

-It provides implementations which include:
+It contains default generated files which include:

 * Proving application token using `ApplicationTokenProvider`.
 * Get UserClaim of logged user with `AccessPermissionHandler`.